 There are a lot of misconceptions and mistruths about the natural gas industry in Australia, so we have corrected some of the more commons ones below.
-If you have another question – or yours isn’t answered below – please send us an email and we will get back to you with more information.
+If you have another question – or yours isn’t answered below – please and we will get back to you with more information.

 Lighting taps: If natural gas and fracking are safe, how can people light water taps?